Sailing: Team New Zealand storm back to level America's Cup at 2-2

 Getting a jump at the start proved important in Wednesday’s opening day and was again a factor on Friday when TNZ sneaked an early lead in the second race and won with a time of 29 minutes and 53 seconds.

+“That was a really good race for us, just got off the start line slightly better than the race before,” said TNZ’s flight controller Blair Tuke.

+“Very similar positionings but we just managed to get the jump on them before the boundary.
+Boat is going really well and managed to extend nicely.”

-It was a sparkling comeback after challengers Luna Rossa dominated the earlier race with a time of 27 minutes and 18 seconds.
+It was a sparkling comeback after Luna Rossa had eased to a comfortable win in the earlier race, clocking 27:18.

+After a clean start from both yachts, the Italians dominated the upwind legs to leave TNZ in their wake.

+Though edged at the start of race two, Luna Rossa were in the hunt for most of the first two legs until it all went awry with a poor jibe shortly before the second gate.

 Our Standards: The Thomson Reuters Trust Principles.